 Some UU congregations also have written agreements for their own congregation.
 Written congregational covenants help people understand and practice how community members aspire to be together, and what to do when those aspirations fall short.
 In this way, covenants are like holy signposts that help a group of people know where they are headed and how.

-Karen led our Sunday Service on October 9th, which was our kick-off event for the few months of work that it will take to write our own covenant.
-During October and November, the committee has led Fellowship conversations about what we value most about MMUUF, how we think about our future together, and how we see our place in our community.
-With Karen’s wisdom and guidance, the committee will develop a draft Covenant.
-Our intention is to adopt our Covenant in June 2017 at our Annual Meeting.
+Karen led our Sunday Service on October 9, 2017 which was our kick-off event for the few months of work that it took to write our own covenant.
+During October and November, the committee led Fellowship conversations about what we value most about MMUUF, how we think about our future together, and how we see our place in our community.
+With Karen’s wisdom and guidance, the committee developed a draft Covenant.
+From January through May 2017, the Fellowship considered the draft, suggested changes, and finally voted unanimously to adopt the Covenant at the June 4, 2017 Annual Meeting.